GramThanos/PiLanshare/README.md

 *This is the first version of this guide thus it may have errors, help us to improve it.
 Please open an issue for any problem*

-To start with you should have a Raspberry Pi running Raspbian (Stretch for now).
+To start with, you should have a Raspberry Pi running Raspbian (Stretch for now).

-All the commands bellow should be runned on the Raspberry Pi.
+All the commands bellow should run on the Raspberry Pi.

 #### Install dnsmasq